vikingdata/articles/misc/c/design/basics.md

 | XOR $Y = A \oplus B$ | No | 0, 0 → 00, 1 → 11, 0 → 11, 1 → 0 |
 | XNOR $Y = \overline{A \oplus B}$ | No | 0, 0 → 10, 1 → 01, 0 → 01, 1 → 1 |

-NOTE
-* N means opposite.
-* X means "when both"
-    * XOR means when both are different and XAND means when both are the same.

-* NOT -- opposite of value.
+* NOTE -- opposite of value.
 * AND — True only when all inputs are true.
 * OR — True when at least one input is true.
 * NAND — The opposite of AND; false only when all inputs are true.